-2024 Events
+2025 Events

-Tuolumne County offers world-class events that are fun for every taste, passion and lifestyle.
-From parades to plays and rodeos to fairs, the event calendar is full of activity every season of the year!
-In addition to a number of celebrated annual events, you will find recurring events, too - like 2nd Saturday Art Nights in Downtown Sonora, farmers' markets and superior live theatre performances in the County's acclaimed repertory theatres.
+Tuolumne County is home to world-class events that cater to every interest, passion, and lifestyle.
+From lively parades and captivating plays to thrilling rodeos and bustling fairs, the event calendar is packed with activities year-round!
+In addition to beloved annual traditions, you'll discover recurring events like 2nd Saturday Art Nights in Downtown Sonora, vibrant farmers' markets, and exceptional live performances at the County's renowned repertory theatres.